-IESC Leverages Kansas State University’s Food Safety Expertise to Strengthen Paraguay’s Food Laboratories
+IESC and Partner Kansas State University Strengthen Paraguay’s Food Laboratories

 Each year, “unsafe food causes 600 million cases of foodborne diseases and 420,000 deaths” worldwide, according to the World Health Organization.
 As Paraguay depends on agricultural goods for more than 72.6 percent of its total exports, quality testing in line with international standards can help identify and control food safety risks.